Season 1, Episodes 6 and 7: “Cheating” and “Drawing the Line, Part 1”

 Original airdates: Nov.
 3 & 10, 1998

-Julie: Time to talk about how the artist formerly known as Brian Krakow has disappointed us verily.
+Muskan: It is time to talk about how the artist formerly known as Brian Krakow has disappointed us verily.

 Zach, the Pink Guy, raped Julie.